How to Write a Feature Article That Stands Out

 TL;DR

-• The nut graf, a single paragraph placed early in your feature article that tells readers “here’s what this story is about and why you should care,” is the structural technique that separates published feature writers from everyone recycling the same five tips about “strong leads” and “descriptive language.”
+• The nut graf - a single paragraph placed early in your feature that tells readers “here’s what this story is about and why you should care” - is the structural device separating published feature writers from everyone recycling “write a strong lead” as advice.

-• Research from the Nielsen Norman Group shows users leave web pages within 10 to 20 seconds unless they find a clear value proposition, which means your feature article’s first 150 words are doing 80% of the heavy lifting to keep anyone reading.
+• The Nielsen Norman Group found that users leave web pages within 10 to 20 seconds unless they spot a clear value proposition.
+Your first 150 words do 80% of the retention work.

-• The close-up/wide-angle rhythm (opening on one person or scene, pulling back to the bigger picture, then zooming in again) is the repeatable pacing framework that keeps readers moving through a 1,500+ word feature without losing them at the midpoint scroll drop-off.
+• The close-up/wide-angle rhythm - zoom in on a person or scene, pull back to the big picture, zoom in again - is the repeatable pacing framework that keeps readers moving past the scroll midpoint where most bail.

-• Only about 20% of text on the average web page actually gets read, according to Nielsen Norman Group data, so every paragraph in your feature article needs to earn its place or get cut.
+• Only about 20% of the words on an average web page actually get read, per Nielsen Norman Group.
+Every paragraph in your feature earns its place or gets deleted.

-That experience taught me something every generic “how to write a feature article” guide ignores: the single biggest reason feature articles fail isn’t weak research or boring topics.
+That single rejection taught me something every generic “how to write a feature article” guide ignores.
+The biggest reason features fail isn’t weak research or boring topics.
 It’s structure.
-Specifically, most writers don’t know what a nut graf is, and they don’t use one.
+Specifically, most writers don’t know what a nut graf is and never use one.

-Here’s what you’ll get from this piece.
-Not the standard advice about “use descriptive language” and “interview people” (you already know that).
-Instead, you’ll learn the specific structural technique that Wall Street Journal editors formalized decades ago and that still separates feature articles readers finish from the ones they abandon at the scroll midpoint.
-You’ll also get a pacing framework I’ve tested on dozens of long-form pieces, with real data on why it works.
+Here’s what you’ll get from this piece - not the standard “use descriptive language” and “interview people” (you know that).
+You’ll learn the specific structural technique Wall Street Journal editors formalized decades ago that still separates features readers finish from the ones abandoned at 10 seconds.
+I’ll also give you a pacing framework tested on dozens of long-form pieces with actual data on why it works.

 What actually makes a feature article different from everything else?

-The difference matters more than most writers realize.
-A news article gives you the facts and gets out.
-A blog post typically makes a point and supports it.
-But a feature article invites the reader into an experience.
-Think about the last piece you read that stuck with you for days.
+Think about the last piece you read that stuck with you for two days.
 It probably opened with a person doing something specific in a specific place.
 You could see it.

-And yet, when you search “how to write a feature article,” the top results mostly give you a generic list: find an angle, do research, write a strong lead, use quotes, structure your story.
+And yet, search “how to write a feature article” and the top results give you the same generic list: find an angle, do research, write a strong lead, use quotes, structure your story.
 That advice isn’t wrong.
 It’s just too shallow to be useful.
 It’s like telling someone to “play the right notes” when they ask how to get better at piano.

 The nut graf: the paragraph most writers don’t know they’re missing

-Here’s the thing though.
-If you study published feature articles in the New Yorker, the Atlantic, ESPN, or the Wall Street Journal, almost every single one contains a paragraph (sometimes two) that quietly does all the structural work.
-In journalism, it’s called the nut graf, a paragraph placed early in a feature article that tells the reader what the story is about, why it matters, and why they should keep reading.
+Study published feature articles in The New Yorker, The Atlantic, or The Wall Street Journal.
+Almost every single one contains a paragraph that quietly does all the structural work.
+In journalism, it’s called the nut graf - a paragraph placed early in a feature that tells the reader what the story is about, why it matters, and why they should keep reading.

-Ken Wells, a writer and editor at The Wall Street Journal, once described the nut graf as a paragraph that says, in effect:
+Ken Wells, a writer and editor at The Wall Street Journal, described the nut graf this way:

-Why does this matter for you?
-Because the nut graf solves the exact problem that kills most feature articles: the reader gets three paragraphs in, enjoys the writing, but has no idea where things are headed.
+Why does this matter?
+Because the nut graf solves the exact problem that killed my first feature article seven years ago.
+The reader gets three paragraphs in, enjoys the writing, but has no idea where things are headed.
 So they leave.
-Not because your writing is bad, but because they don’t have a reason to stay.
+Not because your writing is bad.
+Because they don’t have a reason to stay.

 1. Write your entire feature article first.
-Don’t try to nail the nut graf before you’ve finished the piece.
+Don’t try to nail the nut graf before you’ve finished.
 You can’t summarize a story you haven’t told yet.

-2. Ask yourself one question: “If my reader stops after paragraph four, would they know what this piece is about?”
-If the answer is no, you need a nut graf, or yours is buried too deep.
+2. Ask one question: “If my reader stops after paragraph four, would they know what this piece is about?”
+If the answer is no, you need a nut graf - or yours is buried too deep.

 3. Write one paragraph that does three jobs.
 It names the broader issue behind your opening anecdote.
 It tells the reader why this issue matters right now.
-And it hints at what the rest of the piece will explore.
+It hints at what the rest of the piece will explore.

-4. Place the nut graf immediately after your opening scene or anecdote.
-Typically that’s paragraph three, four, or five.
-Any later and you’ve lost the impatient readers.
+4. Place the nut graf immediately after your opening scene.
+Typically paragraph three, four, or five.
+Any later and you lose impatient readers.

 The close-up/wide-angle rhythm (your repeatable pacing framework)

-The close-up/wide-angle rhythm directly addresses that drop-off pattern.
-Each “zoom in” moment re-hooks the reader’s attention with a human story.
-Each “pull back” moment delivers the payoff of information and context.
-Neither can work alone for more than a few paragraphs before the reader gets either bored (too much context) or disoriented (too many anecdotes without a point).
+The close-up/wide-angle rhythm directly addresses this pattern.
+Each “zoom in” moment re-hooks attention with a human story.
+Each “pull back” delivers the informational payoff.
+Neither works alone for more than a few paragraphs - the reader gets bored without context, or disoriented without a human anchor.

 Section of ArticleClose-up or Wide-Angle?What It Does